 Mountain Tech Spa.
-The Mountain Tech Spa is an on-campus spa facility, located in the Birch Building, providing practical experience for Cosmetology, Esthetics Technology, Manicuring/Nail Technology, and Cosmetology Instructor students under the direction of College faculty.
+The Mountain Tech Spa is an on-campus spa facility, located in the Birch Building.
+Students of the Cosmetology, Esthetics Technology, Manicuring/Nail Technology and Cosmetology Instructor programs are provided with a practical experience under the direction of College faculty.
 For more information or to schedule an appointment, email spa@abtech.edu or call (828) 398-7670.

 Parking Locations and Shuttle Service.
 Parking is provided at various locations around campus.
 Refer to the campus map located in this catalog for specific sites.
 Students with disabilities are provided parking at all locations.
 Parking areas are lighted during evening hours.
 Spaces marked with yellow lines are reserved for faculty, staff, disabled persons, and visitors.
 White lined spaces are reserved for students.
-A limited shuttle service is provided for students who park in remote lots, during the first few weeks of fall and spring semesters.
-Shuttle routes and schedules can be found by calling 828-398-7654.
+Green lined spaces are reserved for client parking in specific programs

 Placement Service.
 No reputable college can guarantee jobs for graduates.
 However, the College will assist students and alumni in every possible way to obtain suitable employment.
 Applied Science department chairs are particularly helpful with placing their program graduates.
-Career Services maintains an online Job Board where employers may post openings and where students/alumni may post their resumes.
+Career Services maintains an online job board via Career Coach, where employers may post openings and where students/alumni may post their resumes.